amoeba/roweb2/content/blog/2018-06-27-dataspice.md

 A common approach to documenting the information we need to answer these questions is to generate a metadata record that sits alongside the data.
 Very often, this metadata record is an XML file that follows a metadata standard that lets us describe a ton of information about our data.
-These XML metadata records are great in their expressiveness and useful for computers but suffer a few common problems:
+These XML metadata records are great in their expressiveness and useful for computers but suffer a few drawbacks:

-- Creating or editing these XML files by hand is confusing and error-prone and tools for working with them may not exist or are difficult to use
+- Creating or editing these XML files by hand is confusing and error-prone and tools for working with them may not exist or are difficult to use.
-- Using these standards is like learning a new language which is a large task for someone just trying to document their data
+- Using these standards is like learning a new language which is a large task for someone just trying to document their data.

 Stemming from a [discussion](https://github.com/ropensci/unconf18/issues/72) started by [Anna Krystalli](https://github.com/annakrystalli) as part of the [2018 rOpenSci Unconf](http://unconf18.ropensci.org) that there should be a way to create a minimal amount of useful metadata that both adheres to standards but is intuitively easy to use and widely applicable, we decided to test an idea to address these issues.